Ornob566/Typing-master/New project/README.md

 # Typing Master — Raylib C Project

-## 1. Detailed AI Generation Prompt

-If you wanted to generate this exact program from scratch using an AI, this is the most effective prompt to use:

 **Prompt:**

 > "Develop a C program using the Raylib library for a 'Typing Master' clone.